prashjet/popkinmocks/docs/source/user/moments_prob_func.md

 - marginal distributions have no underscore
 - conditional distributions have an underscore dividing dependent variables on the left and conditioners on the right
-- variables must be in alphabetical order (on either side of the undescore, if present)
+- variables must be in alphabetical order (on either side of the underscore, if present)

 Some examples: